Research Excellence Framework Strategy Committee

 These Standing Orders should be read in conjunction with the General Committee section of Standing Orders available on the University's website.

 The Dean and Deputy to the Pro-Vice-Chancellor (Research)

-Outstanding senior researchers, including former panel members, elected members of learned societies etc, reflecting a balance between disciplines and including members with interdisciplinary expertise (nine in total)
+Distinguished senior researchers, including former panel members, elected members of learned societies etc, reflecting a balance between disciplines and including members with interdisciplinary expertise (nine in total)

 One or more Deputy Heads of Faculty or other faculty representatives appointed by the Research Committee (three in total)

-The REF Manager
+The Head of REF

 The Secretary will normally be a member of the Research Division.

 The Sub-Committee will normally meet six times a year and more frequently as required.